Join/Upgrade your Elk Foundation membership

 - Arrangements – Arrange for the location, meal and time of banquet.

-- Checkbook – Write checks, collects receipts and sends in bank statements.
+- Checkbook – Write checks and saves receipts.

 The Elk Foundation regional director assists and guides the committee through the entire banquet process.
 In many cases so do other volunteers from other chapters.
 Everyone on a chapter helps with ticket sales, donations, and works on banquet day.